Vitamin B9 Information

 Vitamin B9 is a water soluble vitamin.
 Like other B vitamins, it is utilized by the body to help convert food into energy.
 In addition, it is involved with other important bodily functions including the synthesis of DNA and RNA.

 Another very important function of vitamin B9 is that it is required by the body so it can synthesize neurotransmitters.
 Folic acid is synthetic vitamin B9.
-Folate (previously called folacin) is a term for both natural and synthetic forms of vitamin B9.
+Folate (previously called folacin) is a term for naturally occuring vitamin B9.

 Recommended vitamin B9 intake by age: